 Songs are essentially patterns and chains structured to form a longer sequence.
 To enter SONG mode, press the [SONG MODE] key.
 The <SONG> LED will light up, indicating SONG mode is active.
 The active song will start to play, row by row.
 If the active song row is the scratch pad row (in its bottom-of-the-stack default position) it will play through its chain of patterns once, then stop.
 If the scratch pad row has been moved within the song, it will play the following song row.
-The song row playing is shown at the bottom of the screen.
+The song row playing is shown in the lower left corner of the LCD screen.